clauderic/react-native-highlight-words/README.md

 # React Native Highlight Words
 React Native component used to highlight words within a larger body of text.
-This is a port port of [react-highlight-words](https://github.com/bvaughn/react-highlight-words), by Brian Vaughn.
+This is a port of [react-highlight-words](https://github.com/bvaughn/react-highlight-words).

 ## Installation
 Using [npm](https://www.npmjs.com/package/react-native-highlight-words):